Intelligent Surface-Aided Transmitter Architectures for Millimeter Wave Ultra Massive MIMO Systems: Simulation Results

 We arrange the active antennas with respect to the intelligent surface as shown in Fig.~\ref{Fig:Illumination} and described in Section~\ref{Sec:Illumination}.
 We neglect the impact of the blockage of the active antennas in IRS-aided antennas; nevertheless, we study the performance of IRS-aided antennas under blockage-free illumination which is designed to avoid the blockage of desired AoAs/AoDs \cite{arrebola2008multifed,pozar1997design}.
-Moreover, we adopt the feed antenna pattern in (\ref{Eq:FeedPattern}), which is widely used in the antenna community \cite{balanis1982antenna,pozar1997design}.
-Unless otherwise stated, we adopt the default values of the system parameters provided in Table~I which include the values of the parameters of the conventional MIMO architectures too, cf. Section~\ref{Sec:Benchmark}.
-Note that for FI and blockage-free PI, the value of $R_d$ has to scale with $M$ such that the elevation angular extent $\theta_0$ of the entire array with respect to any of the active antennas remains approximately constant (i.e., $R_d$ should be proportional to $\sqrt{M}$, see \eqref{Eq:Rd}).
-Here, we assume a fixed value for $R_r$ which is larger than $\lambda/2$ to ensure negligible mutual coupling among the active antennas, cf. Assumption A2.
-In contrast, for PI and SI, the value of $R_d$ has to scale with $M$ such that the elevation angular extent of each sub-array with respect to its active antenna remains approximately constant (i.e., $R_d$ should be proportional to $\sqrt{M/N}$).
-Moreover, we scale $R_r$ with $M$ such that each active antenna remains close to the center of the area where the passive elements it serves are located.
+Moreover, we adopt the feed antenna pattern in (\ref{Eq:FeedPattern}), which is widely used in the antenna community \cite{balanis1982antenna,pozar1997design}. {\BLUE For the passive antenna elements, we assume a uniform antenna pattern in the \textit{half-space} where the intelligent surface faces the active antennas, which implies a constant antenna gain of $3$~dB.} Unless otherwise stated, we adopt the default values of the system parameters provided in Table~I, which include the values of the parameters of the conventional MIMO architectures too, cf. Section~\ref{Sec:Benchmark}. {\BLUE Recall that the analysis in Section~\ref{Sec:SpecialCase} revealed that $R_d$ should scale with the square of the area of the passive surface that is intended to be illuminated.
+Therefore, for FI and blockage-free PI, the value of $R_d$ has to scale with $\sqrt{M}$ such that the elevation angular extent $\theta_0$ of the \textit{entire array} with respect to any of the active antennas remains approximately constant, cf. \eqref{Eq:Rd}.} Furthermore, we assume a fixed value for $R_r$ which is larger than $\lambda/2$ to ensure negligible mutual coupling among the active antennas, cf. Assumption A3. {\BLUE In contrast, for PI and SI, the value of $R_d$ has to scale with $\sqrt{M/N}$ such that the elevation angular extent of each \textit{sub-array} with respect to its dedicated active antenna remains approximately constant.} Moreover, we scale $R_r$ with $M$ such that each active antenna remains close to the center of the area where the passive elements it serves are located.
 Therefore, in Table~I, we provide the values of $R_r$ and $R_d$ for two scenarios, namely scenario S1 for FI and blockage-free PI, and scenario S2 for PI and SI.